mdiflorio/django-vuejs-hybrid/README.md

 The aim was to have something as generic as possible that closely resembles the functionality of Django Forms while using Vue.js.

+All of the Typescript code can be found within `music_django/apps/music/static/js/`

 ### Technologies
 - Django
 - Vue.js